Parameter-efficient is not sufficient: Exploring Parameter, Memory, and Time Efficient Adapter Tuning for Dense Predictions: Methods

 \textbf{Downsampling in E$^\textbf{3}$VA}

-As we know, the intermediate dimensions of the NLP transformer structure are usually the same (e.g. T5 \cite{raffel2020exploring}).
-Unlike NLP, CV models downsample multiple times in the backbone, so this difference need to be considered when designing $\mathrm{E^3VA}$.
+NLP transformers usually have fixed feature dimensions (e.g. T5 \cite{raffel2020exploring}).
+However, CV models downsample multiple times in the backbone, so this difference need to be considered in our $\mathrm{E^3VA}$.
 Downsampling in SwinBlock consists of two main layers, a linear layer without bias and a stage norm layer with bias.
 We insert the same downsampling layers as SwinBlock into the $\mathrm{E^3VA}$ pathway and inherit the corresponding pre-trained parameters directly.
-Experiments (see subsequent section \ref{sec:ablation} on ablation experiments) show that the new trainable downsampling layers introduce numerous additional parameters but cannot bring significant performance gains.
+Experiments (see section \ref{sec:ablation} on ablation experiments) show that the new trainable downsampling layers introduce numerous additional parameters but cannot bring significant performance gains.
 Therefore, we directly inherit the pre-trained downsampling layers in the $\mathrm{E^3VA}$ highway and freeze their parameters.

 \textbf{FPN in E$^\textbf{3}$VA}